01 of 05

 But don’t think about it as what to get rid of.
 Instead, ask yourself whether each item you’re considering deserves to be kept.
 Here are some questions to help you decide:

-Do you really need it?
-Or, does it make your life so much easier, better, or happier that it would be truly inconvenient to give it up?
+Do you need it?
+Or, does it make your life so much easier, better, or happier that it would be genuinely inconvenient to give it up?
 If yes, then it’s something you should keep.

 Does it actively make your life difficult or annoying?
 If so, it shouldn’t have a place in your house.

-Is it very useful, meaningful, and/or beautiful?
+Is it beneficial, meaningful, and beautiful?
 Then you should very likely keep it.

 You will probably be left with a few items that you can’t decide about, and that’s fine.
 Decluttering doesn’t have to be all or nothing.Continue to 5 of 5 below.